What are the costs of owning a bearded dragon

 Simply, the rarer your chosen breed of bearded dragons the more expensive it is going to be.
 They can be different breeds, patterns, sizes and colours.
 Take your time in choosing the one that you like.
 If you want a Bearded Dragon with unusual colours, or a specific size, then it may be more expensive and take longer to purchase.
 Specialist breeders can often have waiting lists.

 Younger bearded dragons cost around £40 and are generally cheaper than older bearded dragons.
 Be careful when buying younger breaded dragons and ensure you are buying them from reputable sellers, as younger bearded dragons are more susceptible to illness than older bearded dragons.

-Once you have purchased your bearded dragon, make sure you review your insurance requirements, you can purchase this from as little has £8.25 per month at www.britishpetinsurance.co.uk
+Once you have purchased your bearded dragon, make sure you review your bearded dragon insurance policy, you can purchase this from as little as £8.25 per month at www.britishpetinsurance.co.uk

 Bearded dragon setup costs

 Before you purchase your bearded dragon make sure you have worked through your checklist of equipment and ticked them off and understand any on-going costs.

 - A vivarium, tank or enclosure

 - Heat lamps

 - UVB lighting